-The Catnic business is a Tata Steel Enterprise located in Caerphilly, South Wales.
+The Catnic business is a Tata Steel Enterprise, located in Caerphilly, South Wales, which sells products into residential construction.
 In particular, the site produces steel lintels and steel profiles from steel strip predominantly supplied by Tata Steel’s Ijmuiden, Shotton and Llanwern Works.

 The Catnic business is a Tata Steel Enterprise located in Caerphilly, South Wales.
 In particular, the site produces steel lintels and steel profiles from steel strip predominantly supplied by Tata Steel’s Llanwern Works.